Volcano: Dormant and reactivated

 Narcondam Island, India, is classified as a dormant volcano by the Geological Survey of India.

 The USGS defines a dormant volcano as any volcano that is not showing any signs of unrest such as earthquake swarms, ground swelling, or excessive noxious gas emissions, but which shows signs that it could yet become active again.
 Many dormant volcanoes have not erupted for thousands of years, but have still shown signs that they may be likely to erupt again in the future.
+Technically, any volcano that is dormant is also considered to be geologically "active".

 In an article justifying the re-classification of Alaska's Mount Edgecumbe volcano from "dormant" to "active", volcanologists at the Alaska Volcano Observatory pointed out that the term "dormant" in reference to volcanoes has been deprecated over the past few decades and that "[t]he term "dormant volcano" is so little used and undefined in modern volcanology that the Encyclopedia of Volcanoes (2000) does not contain it in the glossaries or index", however the USGS still widely employs the term.

 Previously a volcano was often considered to be extinct if there were no written records of its activity.
 Such a generalization is inconsistent with observation and deeper study, as has occurred recently with the unexpected eruption of the Chaitén volcano in 2008.
 Modern volcanic activity monitoring techniques, and improvements in the modelling of the factors that produce eruptions, have helped the understanding of why volcanoes may remain dormant for a long time, and then become unexpectedly active again.
 The potential for eruptions, and their style, depend mainly upon the state of the magma storage system under the volcano, the eruption trigger mechanism and its timescale.
 For example, the Yellowstone volcano has a repose/recharge period of around 700,000 years, and Toba of around 380,000 years.
 Vesuvius was described by Roman writers as having been covered with gardens and vineyards before its unexpected eruption of 79 CE, which destroyed the towns of Herculaneum and Pompeii.

 Accordingly, it can sometimes be difficult to distinguish between an extinct volcano and a dormant (inactive) one.
 Long volcano dormancy is known to decrease awareness.
 Pinatubo was an inconspicuous volcano, unknown to most people in the surrounding areas, and initially not seismically monitored before its unanticipated and catastrophic eruption of 1991.
 Two other examples of volcanoes that were once thought to be extinct, before springing back into eruptive activity were the long-dormant Soufrière Hills volcano on the island of Montserrat, thought to be extinct until activity resumed in 1995 (turning its capital Plymouth into a ghost town) and Fourpeaked Mountain in Alaska, which, before its September 2006 eruption, had not erupted since before 8000 BCE.
+Another example is the Taftan volcano in southwestern Iran.
+This volcano was long thought by volcanologists to be extinct, with its last eruption having occurred an estimated 710,000 years ago.
+However, beginning around June 2023, the volcano began experiencing uplifting near its summit, suggesting that the volcano was dormant.